ipcsystems/wadl-stylesheet/README.txt

             etc., etc.
         </wadl:application>

-    The stylsheet has been tested with IE 7, Firefox 4 and Chrome 10.
+    The stylesheet has been tested with IE 7, Firefox 4, Chrome 10 and Apache Xalan 2.7.1.
 Note that links for external XML schema types (http://www.w3.org/TR/xmlschema-2) do not work in Firefox 4.
 Also, IE and Chrome don't process the XSL if the wadl is opened locally through a file URL.
 Serve it up over HTTP.

     The stylesheet works with the current WADL W3C Submission (http://www.w3.org/Submission/wadl/) whose namespace is http://wadl.dev.java.net/2009/02.
 If you need it to work with the original namespace, http://research.sun.com/wadl/2006/10, simply change the stylesheet's document element's wadl namespace, as follows: